ZitaoTech/Hackberry-Pi_Zero/Screen/README.md

 # This page will tell you the ways to install the display driver in different operating system
+### First you need to install the operating system you need into RaspberryPi, this is the [tutorial](https://www.raspberrypi.com/documentation/computers/getting-started.html)
 # Raspberry Pi OS

 Add the following line in `/boot/config.txt` in your TF card